Agusioma/DiffblueVulnerabilitiesDemo/README.md

 You can then use the terminal to create the tables needed using these steps.

-Note that you don’t need to follow these steps if you have other tools, like DataGrip, that you can use to run the queries.
-You can just go ahead and copy the queries from the **`racingDemo.txt`** file found in the root of the `racingDemo` directory.
-Just remember to replace `<Your-database-name>` with your database name.

 In a new terminal instance, run the `docker ps` command to get the container ID or name.

 Execute the docker container in an interactive shelling using the command below